Akira Kurosawa: Criticism

 From the early 1950s, Kurosawa was also charged with catering to Western tastes due to his popularity in Europe and America.
 In the 1970s, the politically engaged, left-wing director Nagisa Ōshima, who was noted for his critical reaction to Kurosawa's work, accused Kurosawa of pandering to Western beliefs and ideologies.
-Author Audie Block, however, assessed Kurosawa to have never played up to a non-Japanese viewing public and to have denounced those directors who did.
+Author Audie Bock, however, assessed Kurosawa to have never played up to a non-Japanese viewing public and to have denounced those directors who did.